PrivateBin/privatebin.info-pelican/content/pages/home.md

   paste (first) might still be disclosed via access logs.

 - In case of a server breach your data is secure as it is only stored encrypted on the server.
-However, the server could be absused or the server admin could be legally forced into sending malicious code to their users, which logs the decryption key and sends it to a server when a user accesses a paste.
+However, the server could be abused or the server admin could be legally forced into sending malicious code to their users, which logs the decryption key and sends it to a server when a user accesses a paste.
   Therefore, do not access any PrivateBin instance if you think it has been